-Calculate required network bandwidth for file transfers, streaming, and data transmission
+Calculate required network bandwidth for file transfers, streaming, and data transmission with professional accuracy

 Bandwidth calculation determines the network speed required to transfer data within a specific time frame.
 The formula accounts for the relationship between file size, transfer time, and network capacity.